 Pay attention to your how your surgeon acts during your consultation.
 Does this surgeon listen thoroughly to your goals and take the time to answer your questions as well as explain all of your options?
 Do they go through a detailed physical exam to assess your situation?
 You want to make sure your surgeon is dedicated to providing you with the results you want, and makes you feel comfortable and safe along the way.
 Your surgeon needs to be detail-oriented to provide the best results, so make sure your surgeon isn’t evasive or flaky.

 Finally, go with your gut.
-It’s important that you feel confident and comfortable with your surgeon.
+It’s important that you feel confident and comfortable with your plastic surgeon.
 If you get a bad feeling during your consultation, it’s definitely OK to look for a different doctor.
 This is ultimately your decision, so you should feel good about your choice.